The Academic Office

 The Tutorial Officer deals with administration for students, starting with registration.
 She administers student visas and ensures that both staff and students comply with current Right to Work legislation.
 She also oversees exam entries and arranges Collections.
 Chris maintains student files, in particular academic reports for both graduate and undergraduate students.

 The Admissions Officer manages the procedures for the admission of undergraduate and graduate students, and for Open Days.

 The Academic Assistant arranges degree ceremonies, maintains relevant sections of the College website, and is the administrator for College research funding and events.

-The Recruitment and Schools Programme Officer manages the College’s outreach activity including visits to schools, and hosting visits from schools and University Open days.
-Hannah works in partnership with schools, primarily in the College's target region of Surrey, to support the development of academic programmes that may lead to a rise in the attainment associated with successful application to selective universities.
+The Schools and Recruitment Programme Officer manages the College’s outreach activity including visits to schools, and hosting visits from schools and University Open days.
+The Schools and Recruitment Programme Officer works in partnership with schools, primarily in the College's target region of Surrey, to support the development of academic programmes that may lead to a rise in the attainment associated with successful application to selective universities.